huggingface/blog/researcher-dataset-sharing.md

 ### Support for large datasets

-The Hub can host large datasets; it currently hosts datasets with multiple TBs of data.The datasets library, which users can use to download and process datasets from the Hub, supports streaming, making it possible to work with large datasets without downloading the entire dataset upfront.
-This can be invaluable for allowing researchers with less computational resources to work with your datasets, or to select small portions of a huge dataset for testing, development or prototyping.
+The Hub can host terabyte-scale datasets, with high [per-file and per-repository limits](https://huggingface.co/docs/hub/en/repositories-recommendations).
+If you have data to share, the Hugging Face datasets team can help suggest the best format for uploading your data for community usage.
+The [🤗 Datasets library](https://huggingface.co/docs/datasets/index) makes it easy to upload and download your files, or even create a dataset from scratch. 🤗 Datasets also enables dataset streaming , making it possible to work with large datasets without needing to download the entire thing.
+This can be invaluable to allow researchers with less computational resources to work with your datasets, or to select small portions of a huge dataset for testing, development or prototyping.

 <p align="center">